3,000-Year-Old Ball Game Where Winners Lost Their Heads Is Revived in Mexico

 The exact rules of the game are unknown since the evidence available is garnered from the interpretations made from sculptures, art, ball courts, and glyphs.
 From the available archaeological finds, however, historians estimate that the large rubber ball used could weigh up to three to eight pounds and had a diameter around 25 to 37 centimeters (10 to 12 inches).
 This was about the size of a basketball except that the ball was more solid on the inside (weighing much more), often resulting the death of players when it hit them in the wrong place.
 For that reason and to prevent severe injuries or death, players eventually began wearing equipment.

-The most interesting part, however, is the fact that if a particular game had a religious purpose, the losing team were decapitated and offered as a sacrifice.
+The most interesting part, however, is the fact that if a particular game had a religious purpose, the winning team were decapitated and offered as a sacrifice and this was considered a great honor.
 And that’s not just speculation.
 Various illustrations included in Pre-columbian books such as the Codex Borgia and on carved stone friezes decorating the walls of ball courts at the sites of Chichen Itza and El Tajin, clearly portray the decapitation of one team’s captain by the other or by a priest.

 Small detail of a reproduction of a mural at the Tepantitla complex of Teotihuacan depicting a ball player ( CC by SA 2.0 )